Sindhura-b/Geocoding_Network_Service/README.md

 ```
 => python Geocoding_network_service/geocoding_service.py
 ```
 Then, we will be prompted to enter the address of the location for which we need longitude and latitude coordinates.
-For example, if we enter a valid location as follows:
+For example, if a valid location is entered as follows:

 ```
 => 503b lonelm ct